 Today, the AII counts eight Members: Albania, Bosnia and Herzegovina, Croatia, Greece, Italy, Montenegro, Serbia and Slovenia.

 Regarding the latest developments, and following the recent EU approach to support multilateral sub-regional cooperation and the successful example of the adoption of the EU Strategy for the Baltic Sea, the AII has started working, since the beginning of 2010, on the idea of a Macro-Region for the Adriatic Ionian basin.
 Considering the common historical and cultural heritage, the use of the common sea, the need to protect the marine environment from pollution, the opportunity of sustainable development and growth and the common goal to make this basin an internal sea of the European Union when the integration process is concluded in the Western Balkan countries, the Ministries of Foreign Affairs of the 8 countries of the Adriatic Ionian Initiative approved, under Italian Chairmanship, a "Declaration on the Support of the EU Strategy for the Adriatic Ionian Basin" (5th May 2010, Ancona).

 Since then the AII participating States, the coastal regional authorities, the thematic networks and the AII started a work aimed at raising awareness on the necessity of establishing a Macro-Region for the Adriatic Ionian basin.
-This initiative is having support from all Adriatic Ionian actors at all levels of government and in order to bring it to the attention of the EU authorities the Adriatic Ionian Council closing the Montenegrin Presidency has been held on the 23rd of May 2011 in Brussels at the premises of the Committee of the Regions.
+This initiative raised support from all Adriatic Ionian actors at all levels of government and society.

 The AII was originally founded with the aim of providing common and concerted solutions to shared problems, from fighting against organized criminality to the need to protect the natural environment of the Adriatic-Ionian Sea.